 In 1850 a new and even larger cathedral church was built, this time in the Neo-Gothic style.
 This cathedral, the one we see today, opened for services in 1853 after three years of construction.
 Its spire and front portico were only completed much later, in 1874.

 The church was built by Frederic Cumberland with the help of his partner Thomas Ridout, who was responsible for the Gothic design.

 The church has a central nave with two side aisles.
 The cream-colored walls and many windows result in an unusually light and airy interior.

 The stained-glass windows are well worth a look.
 The ones on the left were created in London and tell the story of the Anglican church from the ninth to the nineteenth century.
 The central windows in the apse were designed after famous paintings, including Leonardo da Vinci’s Last Supper (bottom) and Raphael’s Ascension (top).
 They were created in the 1880s by the Mayer Company of Munich.
 On the right, you can see a window with the Apostles, created by the famed Tiffany company of New York.

 The pulpit, situated near the chancel, dates from 1870 and is decorated with paintings of the four evangelists and St. James the Apostle, to whom the church is dedicated.

-In the porch on the left you can see a marble baptismal font.
+In the porch on the left, you can see a marble baptismal font.
 It is the only item that survived the fire of 1849.
-Opposite, in the east porch, is the baptistry, with a much larger font.
+Opposite, in the east porch, is the baptistery, with a much larger font.

 The tower houses the so-called ‘Bells of Old York’, a peal of twelve change-ringing bells.
 Each bell is rung by a change-ringer.
 On Sundays, around 10:10, you can hear a concert of ringing bells if you happen to be in the vicinity.